This post is also available in: Spanish

 Integrate Seismic Velocities

-Petrosys helps geoscientists to perform depth conversions with tools that can use stacking velocities, well checkshots, and velocity depth functions.
+Petrosys helps geoscientists to perform depth conversions with tools that can use stacking velocities, SEGY, well checkshots and velocity depth functions with a range of data sources and formats.

 Gross rock volumes can be easily calculated from top, top and base, or thickness grids with optional user defined scale factors and volume units.
 Extensive quality assurance procedures ensure consistent and reliable volume estimates.